 Why Sustainable Ocean Business?

-- Develop a Framework for Leadership for the Global Goals and the Ocean: Facilitate the development of a business leadership framework on oceans, seas and marine resources.
+- Develop a "Framework for Leadership for the Global Goals and the Ocean": Facilitate the development of a business leadership framework on the ocean, seas and marine resources.

-- Inspire partnership and local action: Expand existing successful partnerships at the country-level and foster innovative solutions to advance the implementation of the Global Goals through ocean sustainability.
+- Inspire partnership and local action: Expand successful existing partnerships at the country-level and foster innovative solutions to advance the implementation of the Global Goals through ocean sustainability.

 - Engage in advocacy and public policy: Design policy advocacy toolkits on critical issues.